Songs of the Sea & Sea

 a keen interest in songs of the Great Lakes sailors.

 In addition to being

 a vocalist, Richard also plays the guitar, tin whistle and fiddle.

-hearing a recording of Ewan MacColl and A.L.
-Lloyd, and after having
+by a recording of Ewan MacColl and A.L. lloyd, and by hearing Louis Killen.

-and Peter have recorded an album of sea songs titled, "Boldly from
+Rich and Peter have recorded three albums of sea songs

-the Westward", which will be available at the Festival.
+Off Each Line" will certainly be available at the Festival.
+The

 third album, "With Shipmates All Around" may be available if

 it gets here in time.
 Here's a link to our website: www.handspikes.com